metacall/examples/README.md

 - [MetaCall Polyglot Data Analysis and Visualization API ](https://github.com/metacall/numpy-matplotlib-websocket-nodejs-example): Implementation of Websocket using NodeJS integrated with Python ML libraries, by [Pawan Singh](https://github.com/pawxnsingh)
 - [MetaCall Go-Concurrency Text Classification ](https://github.com/metacall/go-python-ml-example): Implementation of Text Classification model using golang's concurrency model, by [Faizan Shaik](https://github.com/fyzanshaik)
 - [MetaCall Polyglot Blog Application](https://github.com/metacall/polyglot-blog-example): A full-stack blog application supports CRUD operations for blog posts, which can be written and rendered in Markdown.
 It also features a summarization capability powered by Python through MetaCall, by [Mohy Khalid](https://github.com/mohyware)
+- [Polyglot Tree Traversal](https://github.com/metacall/polyglot-tree-traversal-example): Traversing a tree where nodes are written in C, Python and JS, by [Rohan Kumar Mahato](https://github.com/RohanKrMahato)